-These children, often fleeing domestic abuse, gang violence, trafficking, or poverty, arrive in the U.S. without parents or resources.
-Some seek asylum, others simply want to reunite with family members or search for opportunities far from their reach in their home countries.
-Many end up deported, never having spoken to an attorney.
+Unaccompanied immigrant children arrive in the United States without parents or resources.
+Most traveled here to escape domestic abuse, gang violence, human trafficking, or extreme poverty in their home countries.
+Some come to the U.S. to seek asylum, some to seek better opportunities, and some simply to reunite with family members alreadyliving in the United States.
+Many of these children are deported without ever having spoken to an attorney.
 Our goal is to ensure that these children receive the proper legal, social, and health services they deserve.

-First Ladies of Mexico, Honduras, and Guatemala Address USCRI's Conference on Unaccompanied Migrant Children, On Their Own
+First Ladies of Mexico, Honduras, and Guatemala Address USCRI's Conference on Unaccompanied Immigrant Children, On Their Own

 A Risky Trip Leads to Stardom and Sanctuary

 The number of unaccompanied immigrant children crossing the border into the U.S. is a growing humanitarian crisis.
 Which Way Home, an Emmy Award-winning documentary film directed by Rebecca Cammisa, shows the dangers faced by Central American youth who cross Mexico atop freight trains to reach the United States.
 Working closely with Ms. Cammissa, USCRI's Immigrant Children's Legal Program found a volunteer attorney for Kevin, a Honduran teenager featured in the film.
 Subsequently, the volunteer attorney helped Kevin obtain asylum in the United states.

 Help Children Like Kevin >>

 USCRI's Immigrant Children's Legal Program>>